TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

 A request generally contains the page's identifier (the so-called page slug) that should be generated (e. g. ``/blog``).
-Using this page identifier, TYPO3 searches all relevant content elements on the specific page and converts these to HTML code one after another.
-While processing this page request, TYPO3 discovers the content element for our example extension, the so-called *plugin*.
+Using this page identifier, TYPO3 searches all relevant content elements on the specific page and collects their generated HTML code one after another.
+While processing this page request, TYPO3 discovers the content element for this example extension, the so-called *plugin*.
 This plugin should display a list of all blogs.
 Each with an individual title, a short description, and the amount of all enclosed posts.
 In figure 3-4, you can see the output of the